Claremont - our FORMER Headquarters (A look back)

-The collections described below are being relocated at Leeds University Library and the Leeds City Central Library during late 2015/early 2016.
+The collections described below were relocated at Leeds University Library and the Leeds City Central Library at the end of 2015.
+For access details see the Home page of this website

 Claremont's library housed a comprehensive collection of materials on the ancient county of Yorkshire.
 The collection included books, maps and photographic collections directly relating to Yorkshire, unpublished transcripts of some Yorkshire Parish registers, and some Monumental Inscriptions and an extensive collection of publications from other counties and societies.

 Claremont's archives included family collections, estate papers, and manorial records from the whole county of Yorkshire - including the series of court rolls for the Manor of Wakefield covering the period from 1274 to 1925.
 The diversity of material was one of the major strengths in the library and archive.
 In reflecting the widely varied interests of the membership, the library was certain to have something of interest for everyone looking into the history of the county of Yorkshire and its people.
 You can find a catalogue of the YAS holdings on the West Yorkshire Archive Services web site at http://www.archives.wyjs.org.uk/ or on the A2A web site at http://www.nationalarchives.gov.uk/a2a

 The Section's collection covered The G.R.O.
 Indexes to Births, Marriages and Deaths for the years 1837 to 1930.
 The National Probate Calendars for the years 1858 - 1943.
 The 1881 Census Index for England and Wales.
 The 1982 edition of the International Genealogical Index (IGI).
 National Strays fiches and various other Indexes for research purposes.
 There were microfiche copies of the original parish registers held at Wakefield, Calderdale, Kirklees, Beverley, York, Bradford and Leeds District Register Offices, covering most of the West Riding and some East Riding.
 Claremont also held some Non-Conformist Registers.